-The windows generally have a simple, clean look and are great for letting fresh air in the house.
-However, cleaning the outside of the top panel requires a ladder since it is not moveable and that can be a pain sometimes.
+The windows generally have a simple, clean look and allow fresh air into the house.
+However, cleaning the outside of the top panel requires a ladder since it is not moveable.
+Some may find this frustrating or even impossible.

 Double Hung Windows

 A double-hung window is similar to a single-hung window.
 However, with double-hung windows, you can move both the top and the bottom panels.
 That means you can easily clean all the panels from inside your home.